How to book a train in France with a bike

 You can only see the TER services when you select the “No bike” option.
 We found it best to select the “No bike” option first to see what trains were available on the route.
 Then selected “Non folded or disassembled” if we needed a train that required a reservation.

 The booking system does not allow you to vary the number of bikes to the number of passengers.
 IE if you are booking for 2 people but only 1 has a bike, you need to make 2 separate bookings.
 This only applies to TGV and Intercités services.

 Download and install the Oui SNCF mobile app.
 It allows you to book tickets and also display your ticket as a QR code.
 It is easy to do and means no worry about printing physical tickets.
 Note there is an SNCF and an OuiSNCF app.
 The SNCF does not allow you to book tickets online so make sure you download the OuiSNCF version.

 Select “France” as the country option

 Select France as the country option in both browser and app versions.
 We have discovered that certain information that you may require is not displayed unless France is selected.
 Even if you cannot speak French it is relatively easy to navigate the booking process.
 We discovered that TER Bretagne services required a booking for bikes from June to September.
 After some testing, we have discovered that this message only shows up if the country selected is France.

 Seek Travel Ride has lots of information to help you plan your next cycling holiday to France.

 Our Practical pages have all the information you need to plan your trip before you get there.
-We include things like visa requirements, using your mobile phone, best time of the year to go, car hire and lots more.
+We include things like visa requirements, using your mobile phone, the best time of the year to go, car hire, and lots more.

 Our Tour de France pages provide you with lots of information about this great event.
 Official tour companies, watching the Tour de France and details for the current year’s race.